andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 when uncommenting a line, that lines becomes the most recent visual selection

+when reloading with `:e` it seems there is an undo point is set

 ## Haskell Todos
 syntax highlighting in comments literal haskell files?